demiurgente/kafka-stream-aggregator/services/kstream-agg-rs/readme.md

 before copying source files to the directory, it will build only libraries that you have declared in `Cargo.toml`.

 ### Cache Mounts
-Lets mount directories that will be locally cached between build, this persistent storage greatly improved download time and intermediate steps during the development.
+Allows mount directories that will be locally cached between build, this persistent storage greatly improved download time and intermediate steps during the development
 ```
 RUN --mount=type=cache,target=/usr/local/cargo/registry \
 	--mount=type=cache,target=/kstream-agg-rs/target \